ghc/ghc/docs/users_guide/debugging.rst

     .. ghc-flag:: -ddump-inlinings

-        Dumps inlining info from the simplifier
+        Dumps inlining info from the simplifier.
+Note that if used in conjunction with :ghc-flag:`-dverbose-core2core` the compiler will also dump the inlinings that it considers but passes up, along with its rationale.

     .. ghc-flag:: -ddump-stranal